 Our philosophy is to use grading only as a tool to encourage clarity of explanation, introspection, and self-learning.
 We hope that both instructors and students can think about grades in as relaxed a manner as possible.
 We don't want you to stress out about grades, because we don't think they matter as much as what they are made up to be.
 In return, we expect you to be relaxed about grading!
 This means that you should not sweat the few points that you might have lost in an exam or a homework because: 1) they don't matter, and 2) we provide ways for you to make up for your mistakes.

 There will be weekly assignments (12 total), 2 exams during the semester, and a final.
 The due dates and exam dates will all be posted on the course schedule.
-The assignments will be handed out, turned in, and graded via autolab.
-For most coding assignments we will have a suite of public tests that will provide you with feedback while completing the assignment and a suite of private tests that will be run after the submission deadline.
+The assignments will be distributed via Autolab.
+Each assignment will have a coding section, a written section, or both.
+Coding tasks will be submitted and graded on Autolab.
+Written tasks will be in submitted and graded on Gradescope.

 Each assignment will have a total score usually between 100 and 200 points.
 The total score for all the assignments is 1500 points.
 As usual, you earn points on each graded assignment.
-Perhaps, somewhat unusually, you don't have to earn more than 1050 points.
-You can do so if you wish but we will cap your score at 1050.
+Perhaps, somewhat unusually, you don't have to earn more than 1125 points.
+You can do so if you wish but we will cap your score at 1125.
 You can earn points in however way you like.
-For example, you can score 70% on all the assignments, or you can score 100% in 9 of the assignments and don't even attempt 4 of the assignments.
+For example, you can score 75% on all the assignments, or you can score 100% in most of the assignments and not even attempt a few of them.
 We would encourage you to do all of the assignments, because this is the best way to learn the material.
 This advice is based on the feedback from over 1000 students who have taken this course so far.
 Indeed, having been developed and refined over many years with countless hours of hard work, the assignments are good!
 Don't miss the opportunity to do them and to learn from them.

 That said, we understand this course might not be your thing or you may be interested in different topics.
 Please don't feel bad about that.
 It is to your and to society's best interest that you find what you are good at *and* what you enjoy.